-From traffic management to environment monitoring, these startups are making cities more efficient, sustainable, and resilient.
+From micromobility and cybersecurity to environment monitoring, startups in these areas are making cities more efficient, sustainable, and resilient.

-Although the concept has been around for more than a decade, progress toward smart cities has been relatively slow.
+The concept of smart cities has been around for over a decade, but progress toward fully integrated smart cities has been slow.

-This is largely due to the fact that smart cities — which depend on sensors, connected devices, and software platforms to collect, aggregate, and analyze mass quantities of data, require extensive coordination between governments, citizens, and companies.
+This is largely due to the fact that smart cities — which depend on sensors, connected devices, and software platforms to collect, aggregate, and analyze mass quantities of data — require extensive coordination between governments, citizens, and companies.

-Using the CB Insights database, we identified 100+ private companies working on smart city solutions.
+Using the CB Insights database, we identified 100+ private companies developing smart city solutions.
 We break down smart city startups into 13 categories that fall into 4 larger buckets:

-- Transportation — Startups under the transportation umbrella are developing solutions that aim to reduce urban congestion and optimize the flow of people and goods.
+- Transportation — Startups under the transportation umbrella are developing solutions designed to reduce urban congestion and optimize the flow of people and goods.

-- Connectivity — Connectivity startups are either deploying the wireless network infrastructure for smart cities or are collecting and analyzing the data captured by this infrastructure.
+- Connectivity & cybersecurity — Connectivity startups deploy the wireless network infrastructure for smart cities or collect and analyze the data captured by this infrastructure.
 Cybersecurity is essential for protecting data privacy in the face of increased data sharing.

 This market map consists of private, active companies only and is not meant to be exhaustive of the space.
 Categories are not mutually exclusive, and companies are mapped according to primary use case.